akbrother02/CrownStack.github.io/_posts/2017-10-14-App-Thinning-iOS.markdown

 For users, on-demand resources work transparently in the background, supplying resources as needed while the user explores the features of your app.

-Enabling on demand resources involves changing the “Enable On Demand Resources” boolean to “Yes” in Xcode settings (under Build
+Enabling on demand resources involves changing the “Enable On Demand Resources” boolean to “Yes” in Xcode settings (under Build Settings).
-   Settings).

 <img src="/static/app_thinning_on_demand.png" alt="Drawing" style="width: 600px;"/>

-There are three main categories On Demand Resources..
+There are three main categories in On Demand Resources..

 1. Initial Install Tags
    * These are resources required for the app to run.